Skip to main content

 #

-• Concept Explanation: Swift provides intuitive operators for string concatenation and powerful string interpolation, allowing variables or expressions to be embedded within strings.
+• Concept Explanation: Swift provides intuitive operators for concatenating strings, as well as powerful string interpolation, allowing variables or expressions to be embedded within strings.

 • Key Syntax: +, +=, append(), \(expression)